bahamas10/node-url-shortener/README.md

 There are 2 config files.
 The first is `config.json`, and in there you define the host and port the server should listen on, and the URLs json file to use.
-You can also include a uid/gid the process should run as after binding to the port The second is `urls.json`, and this is key-value file of path to URL.
+You can also include a uid/gid the process should run as after binding to the port.
+The second is `urls.json`, and this is key-value file of path to URL.

 ### config.json